 There are many proponents who advocate the foregrounding of “indigenous ways of knowing” in a way that doesn’t necessarily repudiate “Western” epistemology but that simply offers a larger toolbox to humanity for seeing the world from the variety of modes of perception experienced by indigenous cultures around the world so that we can relate to the world and one another in ways that can open us up to perceiving the world with more dimensionality.
 Tyson Yunkaporta explores this elegantly in his book “Sand Talk: How Indigenous Thinking Can Save the World” and in a Rebel Wisdom interview that came out in August of 2020.

-It needs to be pointed out, however, that the movement to foreground the wisdom and experiences of indigenous people and other groups that have been deemed marginalized is not considered sufficient in the view of many social justice advocates who base their activism on the axioms of Critical Theory and its commitment to reversing the imbalances of power this theory perceives to exist in all contexts.
+It needs to be pointed out, however, that the positive and morally trustworthy movement to foreground the wisdom and experiences of indigenous people and other groups that have been deemed marginalized is not considered sufficient in the view of many social justice advocates who base their activism on the axioms of Critical Theory and its commitment to reversing the imbalances of power this theory perceives to exist in all contexts.
 For these advocates, the process of foregrounding the voices and experiences of the marginalized is considered much more effective and justice-oriented when this foregrounding explicitly involves the transfer of real-life resources, political positions of decision-making power, and other material and social advantages from privileged groups to marginalized groups.
 This is a project of flipping (or inverting) what can be called hierarchies of resources, hierarchies of power and privilege, hierarchies of visibility, hierarchies of status, hierarchies of opportunity, and all other hierarchies that have traditionally placed some groups at the top of the heap at the expense of other groups.

 And when we consider the study on the connection between group identity essentialism and the endorsement of social hierarchies I referred to earlier in part 2 of the All We Are Series, the potentially harmful outcomes of the flipping of perceived hierarchies without an endpoint becomes clear.